 About This Project

-Wheat is a staple food and the world's 4th largest crop.
+Wheat is a staple food and the world's 3rd largest crop.
 In USA, it is mostly grown in the Midwest.
 Here, wheat farmers encounter significant social, economic and environmental challenges.
-My research aims to understand these farmers' ability to sustain in light of such challenges.
+My research aims to understand their ability to sustain in light of such challenges.
 To do this, I will visit wheat farms in the Midwest and assess their sustainability performance.
-The importance of this research is captured by Harald Lemke: “Food means to constitute the world--to shape the world."
+The importance of this research is captured in Harald Lemke’s words: “Food means to constitute the world--to shape the world."

 Ask the ScientistsJoin The Discussion

 What is the context of this research?

 Wheat production in the USA constitutes 20 million hectares (ha) and an average yield of 3.5 tons/ha in 2016.
 Worldwide, they are the fourth largest producer of wheat.
 At the forefront of USA's production are the farmers in the Midwest.
 In this region, land, policy and technology converge in a resource demanding feat that produces 54% of the nation’s wheat.
 In doing so, significant trade-offs perpetuate across and within social, economic and environmental dimensions and at varying spatial and temporal scales.
 I will use a sustainability assessment at the farm level to identify and articulate these relationships.
 In their careful observance, implications can be drawn for the future of an enterprise, stakeholders, the nation’s security and beyond.